Football Manager 2021: Reception

-Football Manager 2021 received "generally favorable" reviews while Football Manager 2021 Touch for Switch received "mixed or average" reviews according to Metacritic, a review aggregator.
+Football Manager 2021 received "generally favorable" reviews while Football Manager 2021 Touch for Switch received "mixed or average" reviews according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 92% of critics.

 PC Gamer praised the games' engaging depth, stating: "With a newfound litheness on the pitch and deep data analysis, FM21 gives you an easy excuse to relapse."
 Tapsell of Eurogamer praised the improvements made in comparison to entries prior, writing: "New tricks will make the headlines, but Sports Interactive's best move is to breathe new life into the brilliance that's already there."
 PCGamesN praised the game's uniqueness and said: "It's because there are precious few games out there that can impart this particular kind of pride of accomplishment, the kind you get from inspiring someone else to do a better job, or a team to work better together."
 GamesRadar+ gave the game five stars out of five, praising the game's accessibility and the improvements made to the user interface while criticizing its interviews and press conferences for being repetitive.